thewheat/covidbn-resources/Readme.md

 	   - Only one positive ART is required as a confirmation for a COVID-19 case and when they upload a positive ART result to the BruHealth application, it counts as Day One;
 	   - Furthermore, positive cases who are undergoing self-isolation are required to undergo ART testing on Day Six.
 If the ART result is negative, they will be confirmed as recovered and allowed to end the self-isolation when their BruHealth code turns to green.
 However, if the ART result is still positive on Day Six, they can repeat the ART test the next day and the following days until the ART result is negative.
 If the ART result remains positive on Day Ten, they will be confirmed as recovered and allowed to end the self-isolation on Day Eleven automatically.
 Members of the public are advised to use ART kits that are approved by the Ministry of Health and to use is correctly.
 	- **II.
 Integration of the Overseas COVID-19 Vaccination Records**: COVID-19 vaccination records obtained overseas can now be integrated and updated into the BruHealth application.
 Members of the public can visit www.healthinfo.gov.bn/travel and complete the application information in the "Overseas COVID-19 Vaccination Records" function.
 Each application will be reviewed by the Ministry of Health prior to approval.

+- **Random Selection for RT-PCR laboratory tests** (Source: [MoH Press Release on 10th June 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1272))

+   - Furthermore, The Ministry of Health would like to inform the public that as part of the ongoing monitoring and surveillance measures against respiratory infections including COVID-19 that occur in the country, the Ministry will randomly invite patients that is being treated in flu clinics especially those with Influenza-like illness (ILI) to undergo RT-PCR laboratory test
+   - In addition, COVID-19 positive cases through ART reported in the BruHealth app will also be randomly contacted by the Ministry of Health to undergo RT-PCR laboratory testing.
+   - This measure will enable the Ministry to obtain information on the type of infection that occurs.
+If the virus detected is the SARS-CoV-2 virus, genome sequencing tests will also be performed to identify the variants present in the country.
+- The public who are invited to undergo swab test for surveillance purposes are welcome to take part in the initiative to enable the ministry to continue to conduct quality surveillance activities for the safety and well-being of the people and residents of this country.

 ------------------------------------------------------------------------------